atom/atom/docs/advanced/scopes-and-scope-descriptors.md

 value = atom.config.get(scopeDescriptor, 'my-package.my-setting')
 ```

-But, you are not meant to generate scope descriptors by hand.
+But, you do not need to generate scope descriptors by hand.
 There are a couple methods available to get the scope descriptor from the editor:

 * [Editor::getRootScopeDescriptor][editor-getRootScopeDescriptor] to get the language's descriptor. eg. `[".source.js"]`
 * [Editor::scopeDescriptorForBufferPosition][editor-scopeDescriptorForBufferPosition] to get the descriptor at a specific position in the buffer.